DrakirL/DrakirL.github.io/p10/ancestry.md

 You have one additional Hit Die.

 ## Jotun
-Jotun are known to be tall and muscular with next to no hair, except for lucious locks in the areas of their head where "the gods intended". <br>
+Jotun are known to be tall and muscular with next to no hair, except for lucious locks in the areas of their head where "the gods intended" (Scalp for women, chin for men). <br>
 Their ancestors fought alongside the Giants in their wars against the Dragons, but since the wars ended their lives' purpose is up in the air. <br>
 Today, most Jotun lead a nomadic lives in large wandering herds not too dissimilar from marching plutoons.
 ### Increased Attributes